-The Ethereum 2 consensus protocol prioritises liveness: in the case of a network partition the nodes on each side of the partition will continue to produce blocks.
+The Ethereum consensus protocol offers both safety and liveness in good network conditions, but prioritises liveness when things are not running so smoothly.
+In the case of a network partition the nodes on each side of the partition will continue to produce blocks.
 However, finality (a safety property) will no longer occur on both sides of the partition.
 Depending on the proportion of stake managed by each side, either one side or neither side will continue to finalise.

 Eventually, unless the partition is resolved, both sides will regain finality due to the novel inactivity leak mechanism.
 But this results in the ultimate safety failure.
-Each chain will finalise a different history and will become irreconcilable and independent forever.
+Each chain will finalise a different history and the two chains will become irreconcilable and independent forever.